apache/flink/docs/ops/memory/mem_setup.md

 * toc
 {:toc}

 The further described memory configuration is applicable starting with the release version *1.10*.
+If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.10* release.

 <span class="label label-info">Note</span> This memory setup guide is relevant <strong>only for task executors</strong>!
 Check [job manager related configuration options](../config.html#jobmanager-heap-size) for the memory setup of job manager.